heavyai/heavyai-notebooks/README.md

 conda activate heavyai-env

 # if you need to run heavydb locally
-mkdir -p data
-initheavy data -f
-heavydb --enable-runtime-udfs --enable-table-functions
+conda install heavydb  # only linux and windows, use docker on macOS mkdir -p data initheavy data -f heavydb --enable-runtime-udfs --enable-table-functions